c-alcantara/bight/README.md

         https://newsapi.org (in progress)
         Google Translate API (Free): "https://translate.googleapis.com/translate_a/single?client=gtx&sl="...

-3. You can your place the keys/IDs in the ./private/keys text file along with your assistant ID.
+3. You MUST place the keys+assistant ID in the root in a keys.ts file in the format:

+ export const keys: { [key: string]: string } = {
+    assistantID: '', // OpenAI Assistant ID
+    openKey: '', // OpenAI
+    voiceKey: '', //ElevenLabs
+    // newsKey: '' //newsapi
+};

 5. Make sure Code Retrieval and Code Interpreter are set to ON